To consolidate and improve the regulation of the housing-related Government-sponsored enterprises, and for other purposes.

 Length: 69 pages

-This bill was introduced on February 29, 2000, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 29, 2000, in a previous session of Congress, but it did not receive a vote.

 Feb 29, 2000